 Physical Exam: There are a variety of tests that we like to perform in diagnosing endometriosis before a patient has surgery.
-After your symptoms, history and complaints are well noted during an examination, we will conduct a thorough physical exam, which on top of a comprehensive pelvic exam, will include other tests such as checking for neuropathy in your lower back and legs, checking for costovertebral angle (CVA) tenderness, inspecting the cervix and evaluating the upper vagina with digital palpation.
-Nodularity, thickening and shortening of the uterosacral ligament, rectovaginal, cul-de-sac, and lateral vaginal walls are all evaluated in this manner.
+After your symptoms, history, and complaints are well noted during an examination, we will conduct a thorough physical exam, which on top of a comprehensive pelvic exam, will include other tests such as checking for neuropathy in your lower back and legs, checking for costovertebral angle (CVA) tenderness, inspecting the cervix and evaluating the upper vagina with digital palpation.
+Nodularity, thickening, and shortening of the uterosacral ligament, rectovaginal, cul-de-sac, and lateral vaginal walls are all evaluated in this manner.
 Tenderness of these locations is significant in measuring the extent of the disease.
 Lastly, a gentle single digital pelvic bimanual examination is performed.
-The tenderness of the cervix to touching and mobilization during this exam (CMT, or cervical motion tenderness) is promptly noted, and subsequently the anterior and posterior cervix, then the upper vagina are also evaluated with digital palpation.
+The tenderness of the cervix to touching and mobilization during this exam (CMT, or cervical motion tenderness) is promptly noted, and subsequently the anterior and posterior cervix, then the upper vagina is also evaluated with digital palpation.

 Transvaginal Ultrasound: For patients experiencing painful bowel movements, we like to perform a transvaginal rectovaginal sonogram (transvaginal ultrasonography or transvaginal ultrasound) as well.
-Transvaginal Ultrasound performed after a bowel preparation improves the ability to properly diagnose intestinal lesions and provides invaluable details, including which layers of the intestine are affected and the distance between the lesion(s) and the anal border.
-The uterine walls, endometrial canal and endometrial cavity, are then carefully evaluated for the presence of adenomyosis, fibroids and polyps.
+Transvaginal Ultrasound performed after a bowel preparation improves the ability to properly diagnose intestinal lesions and provides invaluable details, including which layers of the intestine, are affected and the distance between the lesion(s) and the anal border.
+The uterine walls, endometrial canal, and endometrial cavity are then carefully evaluated for the presence of adenomyosis, fibroids, and polyps.
 The cul-de-sac and rectovaginal septum are then scanned.
 Finally, it is important during a transvaginal ultrasound to inspect the ovaries.
 Having treated women with endometriosis for nearly three decades, we have come to strongly believe that ovarian cancer is directly associated with endometriosis.
 Transvaginal ultrasound has consistently proven to be the most promising imaging method for routine screening of ovarian cancer.
 It is also very effective in screening for endometriosis.

-Sonohysterography: Sonohysterography is used along with ultrasound to make detailed images of the uterine cavity in order to aid in identifying endometrial lesions of submucosal fibroids and polyps, particularly in patients with a history of infertility and heavy periods, regardless of their pain.
+Sonohysterography: Sonohysterography is used along with an ultrasound to make detailed images of the uterine cavity in order to aid in identifying endometrial lesions of submucosal fibroids and polyps, particularly in patients with a history of infertility and heavy periods, regardless of their pain.

 Hysteroscopy: Before any excision surgery, we will conduct a hysteroscopy in order to visualize the lining of the uterus (endometrium), allowing us to see if there is any uterine cause for heavy menstrual bleeding, pelvic pain or infertility.